manishesri/Getting_Cleaning_Data_Project/README.md

 ## Getting_Cleaning_Data_Project

-> This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, run_analysis.R, does the following:
+> The R script, run_analysis.R, does the following:

 1. Download the dataset if it does not already exist in the working directory
 2. Load the activity and feature info